sammmlow/openspacesg/source/_build/html/_sources/events.rst.txt

 |

-It is advised by the community that you should familiarise yourself with the :ref:`conduct-all-label` and the :ref:`conduct-authors-label`.
+Before attending our workshops or if you are presenting, do familiarise yourself with the :ref:`conduct-all-label` and the :ref:`conduct-authors-label`.

 Previous Open Space Rolling Workshops
 -------------------------------------